Artist: Eugène Delacroix (French, Charenton-Saint-Maurice 1798–1863 Paris)

 Medium: Watercolor over graphite on wove paper

 Dimensions: 8-3/4 x 6-3/8 in.
 (22.2 x 16.2 cm)

 Credit Line: Bequest of Walter C. Baker, 1971

 Delacroix produced this sumptuous watercolor on a trip to North Africa in 1832.
-He accompanied his friend, the Count de Mornay, on his mission as goodwill ambassador to the sultan of Morocco, cAbd ar-Rahman II (r.
-182259).
-Assigned to the delegation as dragoman was the Jewish interpreter Abraham-Ben-Chimol (Abraham Benchimol) of Tangier, who introduced the Frenchmen to his wife and daughter; the latter is pictured here in her bridal attire.
-In his Journal, Delacroix described in extensive detail a Jewish wedding he attended in Tangier on February 21, 1832.
+He accompanied his friend the Count de Mornay on his mission as good-will ambassador to the Sultan of Morocco, Abd-er-Rahman II.
+Assigned to the delegation as dragoman was the Jewish interpreter Abraham Ben-Chimol (Abraham Benchimol) of Tangiers, who introduced the Frenchmen to his wife and to his daughter, pictured here in her bridal attire.
+In his "Journal," Delacroix described in extensive detail a Jewish wedding he attended in Tangiers on February 21, 1832.